 Take the exit from the zoo to Belmont and walk from there for an estimated 10 minutes.
 The neighborhood will greet you with a variety of pizzerias where you can enjoy an original taste and take a break after your long tour of the zoo.

 Tour the Botanical Garden

-Close the day with a visit to Yankees Stadium
+Close the day visiting the Yankees Stadium

 In case your trip is during baseball season, you can even book tickets and watch a game.
 A complete experience.

-By the way, Yankee Stadium (on the outside) is one of the stops on the very famous Contrasts Tour, which is something I recommend if you prefer to discover the best neighborhoods in New York with an expert guide.
+By the way, Yankee Stadium (on the outside) is one of the stops on the very famous contrasts tour, which is something I recommend if you prefer to discover the best neighborhoods in New York with an expert guide.

-Day 3: Brooklyn: a borough with charm
+Day 3: Brooklyn: a charming borough